 The Lustgarten Equity, Accessibility, and Diversity (LEAD) Project

-Dr. Yeh’s PROCLAIM Study, in partnership with Dr. Ugwuji Maduekwe, MD, and her team at the Medical College of Wisconsin, will focus on breaking down barriers to recruiting diverse populations, such as distrust, poor communication, racial bias, and culturally discordant clinical trial materials, via a mobile health technology initiative.
+Jen Jen Yeh, MD, Professor and Vice Chair of Research, Surgery, Division of Oncology Professor, Pharmacology Member, UNC Lineberger Comprehensive Cancer Center.
+The inaugural LEAD grant was awarded to Dr. Yeh for her PROmoting CLinicAL TrIal EngageMent for Pancreatic Cancer App Study (PROCLAIM Study).
+The PROCLAIM Study, in partnership with Dr. Ugwuji Maduekwe, MD, and her team at the Medical College of Wisconsin, will focus on breaking down barriers to recruiting diverse populations, such as distrust, poor communication, racial bias, and culturally discordant clinical trial materials, via a mobile health technology initiative.